-44. What are the disclosures to be made on the website of the Regulatory Authority?
+48. What are the disclosures to be made on the website of the Regulatory Authority?

 Section 4 and section 11 provide for a detailed list of disclosures on the website of the Authority by the promoter for public viewing.
 Also, the detailed list is required to be specified in the Rules.

-45. What is the promoter's obligations regarding veracity of the advertisement or prospectus?
+49. What is the promoter's obligations regarding veracity of the advertisement or prospectus?

-As per section 12 the promoter is responsible for the veracity of all information contained in the advertisement and the prospectus.
+As per section 12 of RERA, the promoter is responsible for the veracity of all information contained in the advertisement and the prospectus.
 In case of any loss sustained by any person due to false information contained therein, the promoter is liable to make good the loss sustained due to the same.

-46. Can the promoter collect any amount of money towards booking of the apartment / plot?
+50. Can the promoter collect any amount of money towards booking of the apartment/ plot?

-Section 13 provides that the promoter cannot accept a sum more than 10 percent of the apartment / plot cost as an advance payment / application fees.
-For any further collection towards the apartment / plot cost, the promoter is required to enter into an 'Agreement for Sale' with the allottee.
+Section 13 provides that the promoter cannot accept more than 10% of the apartment / plot cost as an advance payment / application fees without first executing an 'Agreement for Sale' with the allottee.

-47. What is the 'Agreement for Sale' and is it binding on the 'promoter' and the 'allottee'?

-As per section 13(2) the appropriate Government is required to specify through Rules the 'Agreement for Sale' to be entered into between the promoter and the allottee.
+51. What is the 'Agreement for Sale' and is it binding on the 'promoter' and the 'allottee'?
+As per section 13(2) of RERA, the Appropriate Government is required to specify through Rules the 'Agreement for Sale' to be entered into between the promoter and the allottee.
 This Agreement is binding on the parties, however, internal flexibility could be provided in the said Agreement for Sale, for determination / insertion of other provisions as decided between the parties.
+However, the terms of aforesaid